 The XML patterns provide a normative definition of which SBVR concepts are represented by each use of SBVR Structured English in the vocabulary descriptions and entries contained in Clauses 7 through 21.

 The general principles used for the patterns are these: First, the facts of what is presented using SBVR Structured English are represented using XML.
 Second, for the objects referenced by those facts, further facts are represented to satisfy reference schemes for those objects wherever sufficient detail is given.
 The principles are applicable to SBVR-based communication in general.
-The XML files identified in sub clause 23.3, which are created based on these principles following the patterns below, are examples of XML serializations of SBVR Content models.
+The XML files specified in Clause 25, which are created based on these principles following the patterns below, are examples of XML serializations of SBVR Content Models.

 The xmi:id values used in the patterns below are replaced by different values in the actual XML documents because the multitude of repetitions of the patterns need their own unique xmi:id values.
 But the xmi:id values shown below consistently and correctly show relationships within the patterns.
 Most xmi:id values are referenced only locally within the XML elements for the same Structured English entry, but some are referenced beyond that scope and are shown in bold blue (e.g., "vocabulary") so that references to them are easily followed.
 The different types of vocabulary entries (term, name and verb concept wording) are mutually exclusive.
 They each introduce an xmi:id value "meaning" which is referenced in other patterns.

 Made-up names (e.g., “Xyz Vocabulary”), terms (e.g., “example term”) and verb concept wordings (e.g., “example is seen”) are used to show the patterns and to show how signifiers and other expressions appear in XML.
 Certain assumptions are made by the patterns based on the way the vocabularies in Clauses 7 through 12 are interrelated.
 The patterns assume that a vocabulary being described has a name in the Vocabulary Registration Vocabulary (of Clause 7).
-The patterns assume that where a term or name is used with a formal interpretation in Structured English, that term or name is found by way of the vocabulary namespace derived from the vocabulary being described.
+The patterns assume that where a term or name is used with a formal interpretation in SBVR Structured English, that term or name is found by way of the vocabulary namespace derived from the vocabulary being described.
 These assumptions are correct regarding Clauses 7 through 12, but they cannot necessarily be assumed about all vocabulary descriptions.

 Each pattern has a part that remains unchanged for the kind of entry or caption shown (except for differences in xmi:id values as described above) and a part that varies based on the content of the entry.
 The part that varies is shown in bold italics.
 It can be a text or integer value, a quoted xmi:id of an object introduced elsewhere, or an XML tag.